Portuguese to English translations, UK

 Born and brought up in the UK, I studied languages at A-level and polytechnic.
 My course included French and German and business, marketing and administration studies.
 In 2013 I obtained an MA in Translation.

 I am a native English speaker.
-My two passions in life are learning languages and travelling.
+My two passions in life are learning languages and traveling.
 I have worked with English, Portuguese and Spanish in different ways, being a tour guide, teaching and now translating.

 Living and working in Portugal and Brazil, I spent a total of 13 years abroad.
 I became fluent in Portuguese and set up a charity in Brazil.
 While abroad, I also worked as an English language teacher.